 Topic/Unit Name Main Content Tentative Time Frame 1.
-Prague - City of 100 spires Historical significance Rebirth of the country (1918) The Cold War and The Prague Spring The end of Czechoslovakia The country today Culture and art (Alphonse Mucha, Mengs, Dvorak, Forman, Menzel).
+Prague - City of 100 spires Historical significance Rebirth of the country (1918) The Cold War and The Prague Spring The end of Czechoslovakia The country today - Prague as a tourist goal and as a top 10 european sustainable city Culture and art (Alphonse Mucha, Mengs, Dvorak, Forman, Menzel).
 August - October 2.
+Migrations: Past and Present Historical migrations: Migration within Europe, Africa, and Asia (17th century onwards), Slavery (1550 to the end of the 18th century), Indentured servitude/labor (1834-1917), Migration to the New World, Post-WWII Migration (late 1940s to 1960s), Post-1970s migration Factors determining migrations: Social, Economic, Political and Environmental factors Voluntary and forced migrations Migration patterns from our school population.
+Lee's theory of push and pull factors Contemporary examples of forced migrations and displacements: Ukraine and Palestine.
+UNCHR and EU immigration problems due to climate change and changes in Biomes November-December

-Migrations: Past and Present Might change due to project with Campus Vejle Population Dynamics, Distribution and Density: Population structures and policies, Global migrations of people, Anti-child campaigns, Epidemics impact on the population, Population theories, Lee's push and Pull theory, Rosling on population explosion Statistical review/research November-December 3.
-Genocide: The Art of Killing Using historical methods to recognize signs of the stages of Genocide in different cultures, is a necessary step in the prevention of future Genocide/ Identifying and recognizing historical signs of when people abuse power is essential to prevent future genocidal tragedies What is the definition of genocide?
+3. Genocide: The Art of Killing Using historical methods to recognize signs of the stages of Genocide in different cultures, is a necessary step in the prevention of future Genocide/ Identifying and recognizing historical signs of when people abuse power is essential to prevent future genocidal tragedies What is the definition of genocide?
 What are the biggest historical examples of genocide and where do they stil take place today?
 Should the killing of the Rohingya be termed as genocide?
-January-March

-4. Ethiopia - cradle of Mankind IDU with Math World population growth: Review Hans Rosling from the Factfulness unit March Ethiopia's Urban Expansion Programme and development plan: Introduce dual graph theory using visuals and pair discussions Ethiopian cultural expressions (music, steel of Axum, Baobab tree, running, and coffee culture): WHAT ARE CULTURAL INDICATORS?
+January-March 4.
+Ethiopia - cradle of Mankind - if time permits IDU with Math World population growth: Review Hans Rosling from the Factfulness unit Ethiopia's Urban Expansion Programme and development plan: Introduce dual graph theory using visuals and pair discussions Ethiopian cultural expressions (music, steel of Axum, Baobab tree, running, and coffee culture): WHAT ARE CULTURAL INDICATORS?
 Architecture using natural surroundings: examples from around the world - reading information and learning from analyzing pictures and mathematical representations.
 How culture shapes our cities - UNESCO heritage sites in the world: UNESCO world heritage sites in Denmark and in the student's home countries.
-5. eAssessments and exam prep Skills needed for eAssessments and curriculum review April - May
+March 5. eAssessments and exam prep Skills needed for eAssessments and curriculum review April - May